turnitin/-lti-/source/index.html.md

 {
     "resource_link_id": 12345,
     "assignmentid": 4321,
      "resource_tool_placement_url": "https://api.turnitin.com/api/lti/1p0/resource_tool_data/4321"
 }
 ```

-On launching to create a new assignment an optional parameter `ext_resource_tool_placement_url` can be passed which will create a callback delivered on creation of a resource.
+On launching to create a new assignment an optional POST parameter can be passed `ext_resource_tool_placement_url` can be passed which will create a callback delivered on creation of a resource.
 The callback contains the following information:

 * The LTI consumer provided `resource_link_id`
 * The Turnitin internal assignment ID